crispinprojects/talkcalendar/README.md

 ## Core Features

 * built with C and GTK4 for GTK based desktops
-* Graphical user interface with month view calendar allowing events to be entered and edited
+* Graphical user interface with month view calendar
-* display of truncated event titles on calendar
-* use of tooltips (hovering over an event day displays a tooltip with day event details)
+* month events side panel
 * export and import iCalendar files (backup and restore)
-* click and talk (click on calendar day to read out events)
+* click on calendar day to read out date
 * talking clock (t-key)
 * calendar tools such as calculate Easter and search for events
 * Sqlite3 database used to store events

 ## Local Install Using Pre-built Binary (x86 Intel PCs)